 Woodend is a small town on State Highway One that is surrounded by farmed land and lifestyle blocks.
-Located 25 minutes from Christchurch and borders the new towns of Pegasus and soon to start Ravenswood, Woodend has a number of food outlets, school, community centre and motels.
+Located 25 minutes from Christchurch and bordering the new towns of Pegasus and Ravenswood, Woodend has a number of food outlets, school, community centre and motels.

 The nearby Woodend Beach is popular and safe for swimming, surfing, walking, running, horse riding, and the playground area is a favourite location for picnics at any time of the year.

 Woodend is a great base for being close to the beaches, exploring the Waimakariri district, visiting Christchurch or the Waipara Valley Vineyards.